m2marcelo/countries/README.md

 ## About the app

-The app idea is fetch data from the countries and diplay it to the user.
+The app idea is fetch data from the countries and display them to the user.
-There is a list of the the countries, search, show the country in the map, getting more details for the country and pick the country based on the user's current location.
+The actions in this app are quite simple, there is a list of all countries, the user can just tap into a list item to go to another screen, also a country search based on user's input and finally show the current country based on user's location, from there is is possible get more details for the country and pick the country based on the user's current location and display it using Google Maps.

 ## Design

 I am not a good designer, so I made it simple, my choice for simple colors is just to make the app clean.

 The launcher screen has buttons for the actions allowed in the app, also from the countries list you can just click on an country to get getails.

 ## Rest API